Marc-Solution/Mavera/README.md

 I tried these browsers.
 I looked at all the different sizes in the inspect mode ( Except for in safari, because it does not have that option).
 It works in widescreen, desktop, tablet and mobile.
 I have tested it on my laptop computer and also on a big screen.
 I tested it on two different Iphones and on a Samsung Galaxy.
 It works as it should on all devises.

-### Changes I made
+### Changes I made after testing.

 When testing the products cards on the smallest size smartphone and also the tablet size in google chrome, Firefox and Opera it looked strange.
-The text got very stretched out and it didn’t look so good.
+The text got very stretched out and it didn’t look good.
 I also tested this on a real Iphone and a Samsung Galaxy with the same result.
 I removed the product info text from the card and changed it to a button with the text Read more.
 This button opens a modal with the product info text.

+After my second mentor session for this project, I added a added links to a fictional facebook webshop.
+I added a link to the shop in the navbar and also a buy button that links to the fictional shop.
+The button can be found on all pages, except on the contact page.
+There is also a buy button in the popup modal in each product card.

+I tested the buy button that links to the company’s fictional Facebook web shop.
+I tested it in all browsers and devices i mentioned earlier.
+It works as it should and the link opens in a new tab.

 ### W3 validator